-RunCloud have provisioned your server for web application.
-How about email?
-No, we don’t provision your server to send email.
-But I want to send email from my server?
-For us, it is better to use MailGun, SES or Mandrill for transactional email rather than sending it from your own server.
-We admit it, we are using MailGun and we are really happy for their service.
+RunCloud has provisioned your server for a web application and set it up, but how about email?
+It is not necessary to provision your server in order to send email.
+But what if you want to send email from your server?
+We actually recommend using MailGun, SES or Mandrill for transactional email rather than sending it from your own server.
+We admit it, we are using MailGun and we are really happy with their service.

 apt-get update && apt-get install mailutils